AlexEngelhardt/talk-iml/blogpost.md

 Interpretable Machine Learning will play a crucial part in this development for a number of reasons:

 - The hesitant and distrustful will require much more transparency and explainability of a model's behavior in order to adopt ML technology in their business.
 - We are never able to *perfectly* specify what we want to our computer.
-He'll just stupidly do what we tell him to do (TODO Molnar pg.
-296).
-As is often the case when a government introduces new legal constraints, those affected by the constraints might find an unexpected solution the lawmakers didn't have in mind.
+He'll just stupidly do what we tell him to do.
+Think of a genie in a bottle that takes your wishes *literally*: "I want to be happy for the rest of my life!", and the genie gives you a hit of heroin, then kills you.
+As is often the case when a government introduces new legal constraints, those affected by the constraints might find an unexpected solution the lawmakers didn't intend.
 Similar things can happen with ML models, and interpretability methods help us in discovering and resolving these situations.
 - A deployed black-box model can be vulnerable to [adversarial examples](https://arxiv.org/abs/1712.03141): If an attacker knows how to fool a model, he can influence the decision to his liking.
 Adversarial Machine Learning is becoming a new field in cybersecurity, where attackers and defenders are in a perpetual arms race.

 As has happened with machine learning itself, interpretable machine learning methods will most likely be automatized in the future.
 Like a test suite that runs after every change in a code repository, every retrained model gets an automatic report of things like feature importance, feature effects, etc.